The Low-Rank Simplicity Bias in Deep Networks: The parameterization bias of depth

 \begin{observation} Deep neural networks trained with gradient descent also learn to map data to simple embedding with low effective rank. \end{observation}

 \fig{fig:pdf-before-after} illustrates the change in distribution as we train our model to convergence using gradient descent.
 Each randomly drawn network sample is trained to minimize the least-squares error.
 The initial distribution is plotted with dotted lines, and the converged distribution is plotted with solid lines.
-As the model is trained, the distribution of the rank shifts towards the ground-truth rank~(green line).
-Training the model with gradient descent results in a distribution that is still largely dependent on depth; this reaffirms that the role of optimization does not remove the parameterization bias in deep models.
-In fact, if the bias stems from the model's parameterization, the same bias must also exist under other common and natural choices of optimizers.
+As the model is trained, the distribution of the rank shifts towards the ground-truth rank~(green line) but is constrained by the depth of the model.
+We highlight that while the observation would have been trivial and expected if the model recovered the exact ground-truth rank at zero-training error.
+However, the surprising observation is that even if these models achieved zero-training error, the effective rank of the recovered solution depends on the depth of the network -- deeper models find lower effective rank solutions, implying that generalization properties would vary based on the parameterization of the models.
+Since the observed bias stems from the model's parameterization, the same bias must also exist under other common and natural choices of optimizers.
 We investigate this claim in the next section.

 \ifpaper In~\fig{fig:kernel-rank}, we further visualize the learned Gram matrices when varying the depth of the model.
 The Gram matrices trained with various non-linear activation functions also emit the same low-rank simplicity bias.
-These activation functions include standard functions such as ReLU and Tanh as well as recently popularized non-linear functions such as GeLU~(\cite{hendrycks2016gaussian}), and the sinusoidal activation function from SIREN~(\cite{sitzmann2020implicit}).
-By hierarchically clustering~\cite{rokach2005clustering} these Kernels, we can directly observe the emergence of block structures in the Gram matrices as we increase the number of layers, implying that the embeddings become lower rank with depth. \fi
+These activation functions include standard functions such as ReLU and Tanh as well as recently popularized non-linear functions such as GeLU~(\citep{hendrycks2016gaussian}), and the sinusoidal activation function from SIREN~(\citep{sitzmann2020implicit}).
+By hierarchically clustering~\citep{rokach2005clustering} these Kernels, we can directly observe the emergence of block structures in the Gram matrices as we increase the number of layers, implying that the embeddings become lower rank with depth. \fi